 Unfortunately, too many businesses rush through this and think it’s a one and done process.
 Buyer persona’s should constantly evolve as you gather more data and insights on your market.

 With that said, the first step in branding is to create a buyer persona.
 This is a representation of who your target customers are.
-Once you know everything about your buyer persona, you can create a brand that reflects their core values and beliefs.
+Once you know everything about your buyer persona, you can create a memorable brand that reflects their core values and beliefs.
 This allows your target audience to have a shared worldview with your brand and develop a sense of belonging.

 One common mistake business owners make when creating their personas is trying to appeal to everyone.
-A powerful brand will have a natural divide between people that resonate with you and people that don’t.
+A memorable brand will have a natural divide between people that resonate with you and people that don’t.
 Instead of wasting efforts trying to appeal to the wrong people, concentrate your resources into sharpening a brand image for the people that resonate with you.

-2. Determine How You Want Your Business To Be Perceived
+2. Determine How You Want Your Business to Be Perceived

 Do you want your brand to be a tough authoritative figure?
 Or a fun and easy-going friend?